Jeimer Candelario Player Props: Nationals vs. Mets

 Jeimer Candelario At The Plate

-- Candelario leads Washington in slugging percentage (.412) and total hits (22) this season.
+- Candelario has four doubles, three home runs and five walks while batting .247.

-- In 66.7% of his games this year (14 of 21), Candelario has picked up at least one hit, and in six of those games (28.6%) he recorded at least two.
+- In 63.6% of his 22 games this season, Candelario has picked up at least one hit.
+He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.